cgeroux/python-openstack-executor/README.md

   Already available on ACENET machines, if not on an ACENET machine search within your Linux distribution package manager for pip (e.g.
-  "apt-cache search pip" and installed with "apt-get install
+  "apt-cache search pip" and install with "apt-get install
   <pip-package-name>" in Ubuntu)

 + lxml